ning-mz/ning-mz.github.io/index.md

 ## News

+- **[Apr.
+2026]** I am honored to be selected for the Tencent Project Up（青云计划) and will be joining Tencent Yuanbao in June.
 - **[Aug.
 2025]** One paper about document dewarping is accepted to SIGGRAPH Asia 2025.
 - **[Jan.
 2025]** One paper about LLM math problem reasoning evaluation is accepted to ICLR 2025.
 - **[Dec.
 2024]** One paper about MLLM on solving plane geometry problems is accepted to AAAI 2025 as Oral Presentation.